On Encoding Matrices using Quantum Circuits: Algorithms for converting between representations

 The conversion from a classical matrix representation in the standard basis to a matrix state preparation circuit is a well-established procedure in quantum computing literature~\cite{mottonen2004transformation,shende2005synthesis,plesch2011quantum}.
 Given a classical matrix $\mathbf{A}\in\mathbb{C}^{N\times N}$, we can construct a matrix state preparation circuit $\mathcal{U}_{\matA}^{\text{SP}}\in\MS{\matA}{\FNorm{\matA}}$ by vectorizing the matrix according to our definition in Section~\ref{sec:preliminaries}, and using standard state preparation techniques to create a circuit that prepares $\kket{\matA}$.

 Seminal works that describe the process of synthesizing arbitrary state preparation circuits are described in~\cite{mottonen2004transformation,shende2005synthesis}.
 These methods are based on rotation multiplexers (see Section~\ref{subsec:rotation-multiplexers}), require $O(N^{2}\log N)$ classical cost, produce circuits of depth and T-depth of $O(N^{2})$, and use $O(N^{2})$ gates.
 Various improvements were described over the years.
 The isometry method of \cite{iten2016quantum} improves constant factors.
 Plesch and Brukner~\cite{plesch2011quantum} showed how to reduce costs, specifically by improving the constant factors in the CNOT gate count and circuit depth for arbitrary state preparation using universal gate decompositions.
 Zhang et al. showed how depth and qubit count can be traded \cite{zhang2022quantum}.
 They show that $O(\log N)$ depth suffice if we allow the number of ancilla qubits to be $O(N)$.
 They also discuss preparing sparse vectors with $D$ non zeroes entries, and prove near optimality of their costs (their proposed algorithm for sparse states achieves an exponentially faster depth of $O(\log ND)$ with $O(ND\log D)$ ancillary qubits).
-More recently, Sun et al.~~\cite{sun2023asymptotically} proved an asymptotically optimal bound for general state preparation without ancillary qubits, achieving circuit depth $O(N^{2}/n)$ and T-depth~\cite[Table 1]{low2024trading} of $O(N^{2})$\footnote{we make the assumption that $\epsilon$ is a fixed small number, which allows us to ignore the $\log(1/\epsilon)$ term.}.
+More recently, Sun et al.~~\cite{sun2023asymptotically} proved an asymptotically optimal bound for general state preparation without ancillary qubits, achieving circuit depth $O(N^{2}/n)$ and T-depth~\cite[Table 1]{low2024trading} of $O(N^{2})$.

 The conversion from a classical matrix representation in the standard basis to a hypermatrix state preparation circuit of $\tenA_{P}$ can be achieved through two methods.
 The straightforward way is to classically compute all coefficients of the Pauli hypermatrix $\tenA_{P}$ directly from the classical matrix $\mathbf{A}$, and then create the hypermatrix state preparation circuit $\cirU_{\tenA_{P}}^{\text{SP}}$ using the same procedure described above.
 (This is essentially the same procedure as standard state preparation techniques once the vectorized form of the hypermatrix is obtained.)
 The second method is to build a matrix state preparation circuit for $\mathbf{A}$, and then use the change of basis techniques that we described in Subsection~\ref{subsec:ua-to-uap}.
 Both methods have the same asymptotic cost (both classical and quantum).